 You must store your repository at

-directory or you could possibly loose it when$ vagrant destroy
+teracy-dev/workspace/personaldirectory or you could possibly loose it when$ vagrant destroy.
+For example, to cloneoctopressrepository:

 your work must be kept there.